antti-ucla/api-tutorial/README.md

-## API Tutorial files
+## API Tutorials

-This is a collection of several tutorial and demos about AI APIs.
+This is a collection of tutorials and demos about AI Web APIs.

 ### Basic tutorial